chibisnorlax/acnhfaq/index.md

 | Lazy   | Peppy         |

 Special NPCs do not have personalities, and each villager can only be of one personality.
 Personality dictates the DIYs a villager crafts, the reactions they teach, and the dialogue they can use.

+### Do I *need* to have all 8 personalities on my island?
+No, you don't.
+There are some benefits to having all 8 personalities, such as unlocking all of the [reactions](#what-are-reactions) as well as easily getting all the villager-crafted DIYs.
+The game also encourages personality diversity by personality-locking your first 6 villagers:
+- Villagers 1 and 2 are Jock and Uchi
+- Villagers 3-5 are Peppy, Normal, and Lazy
+- Villager 6 is Smug

+That said, there's no requirement to do this, and you should have the villagers on your island that you enjoy the most!

 ### What is friendship/What are friendship levels?
 “Friendship” refers to how close you are with your villagers.
 Talking to them, gifting them items, and completing quests for them all increases friendship.
 Villagers also have friendship levels, and when you unlock new levels, you unlock new interactions and quests!
 For more specific details, visit Yue’s friendship guide, located here: https://yuexr.github.io/acnh/friendship.html.